TalonXDD/Cocos-Mario/README.md

     * Game Over screen

 ## Advanced Component Description :
-1. No leaderboard :(
+1. No leaderboard. :(
-2. No offline/online multi-player game :(
+2. No offline/online multi-player game. :(
 3. Other cool functions:
     * The jump height depends on how long the player holds the jump key.
-    * Invisible coins.
-The player needs to touch them once, or they can't be collected.
+    * Invisible coins: The player needs to touch them once before they can be collected.
     * After the player reaches the goal pole, the remaining time will be converted into score.
+    * A counter records the number of times the player gets a Game Over.
+OuO

 ## Some Reminder :
 * Since Mario is using box collider, if you found that Mario stucks on a line of blocks, don't be scared, just need a jump or move another direction and you can escape the situation.